Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   > [Info] By default, the status of a new attribute is set to active.
 To deactivate a new attribute for use, disable the *Active* toggle.
 For detailed information, see [Deactivate an attribute](#deactivate-an-attribute).

 9. Click the [SAVE] button in the upper right corner.
   The new attribute has been saved.
-The *Create Attribute* view is closed.
+The *Create attribute* view is closed.